Yinkun-Tang/Startup-Project/README.md

 or

 1. Before any operation, run ```data_preprocessing.py``` under the directory ```./backend```
 2. Under the root directory, run ```./start.sh``` to perform local environment cleaning, dependencies installation, and start both backend server and frontend interface.
-Since chrome installation is assumed, if the frontend fails to open automatically, please click the address presented in the terminal to enter the interface.
+Since chrome installation and wsl running environment is assumed, if the frontend interface fails to launch automatically, please click the address presented in the terminal to enter the interface.

 ## Usage - Methodologies Evaluation and Experiment